 Ensure you allow for some flexibility and time for relaxation

 Having a comprehensive yet realistic and achievable revision plan is critical.
-Falling behind early may tempt students to give up on the plan or mean that a crucial area is missed out.
-Whilst it’s important to stick to your plan as much as possible, you must be able to exert a degree of flexibility.
+Falling behind early may tempt students to give up on their plan or mean that a crucial area is missed out.
+Whilst it’s important to stick to the plan as much as possible, you must be able to exert a degree of flexibility.

-One way of building in some flexibility is to include sufficient “blank” time close to the exam to revisit those subjects, modules or topics that you feel require particular last-minute attention.
+One way of building in some flexibility to your revision timetable is to include sufficient “blank” time close to the exam to revisit those subjects, modules or topics that you feel require particular last-minute attention.

 If one subject, module or topic takes longer than expected, then don’t panic, as hopefully the time can be made up in the planned “blank” space.